 The Board is responsible for overseeing the acceptance and administration of donations, gifts, and endowments to the System and any of its universities.
 The Chancellor is responsible for directing and coordinating all Advancement and Alumni activities (development, alumni relations, gift acceptance, and gift reporting) throughout the System.
 The President of each university is responsible for overseeing all Advancement and Alumni activities at its university and ensuring all Advancement and Alumni activities support that university's priorities and initiatives as identified by the Board and the Chancellor.
 All System and Advancement and Alumni activities must be conducted in accordance with applicable law and best practices for Advancement Activities.
-The Board currently accepts the CASE Reporting Standards & Management Guidelines created by the Council for Advancement and Support of Education as guidance for best practices.
+The Board currently accepts the guidelines and ethical standards of the Association of Fundraising Professionals and the Council for Advancement and Support of Education for best practices.

-Texas Education Code § 51.002 - Funds Subject to Control

-Texas Education Code § 51.004 - Separate Accounts; Trust Funds; Interest

-Texas Education Code § 51.947 - Payroll Deductions for Certain Organizations

-Texas Education Code § 111.36 - Donations, Gifts, Endowments
+Texas Education Code § 51.002 - Funds Subject to Control Texas Education Code § 51.004 - Separate Accounts; Trust Funds; Interest Texas Education Code § 51.947 - Payroll Deductions for Certain Organizations Texas Education Code § 111.36 - Donations, Gifts, Endowments

+System Administrative Memoranda (SAMs)
-08.A.01 - Management and Development of Advancement and Alumni Activities

-08.A.02 - Private Support Organizations and Foundations
+- 08.A.01 Management and Development of Advancement and Alumni Activities - 08.A.02 Private Support Organizations and Foundations - 08.A.04 Naming Opportunities